banner

 Common Linux Network Commands - Cnblogs

-Reference article: Golang Garbage Collection - Zhihu
+Reference from the article: Garbage Collection in Golang - Zhihu

-What is the difference between WaitGroup and Channel for concurrency control in Golang?
+What is the difference between WaitGroup and Channel for concurrency control in Golang?#

-Why does Golang use a circular queue for channels?
+Why does Golang use a circular queue for channels?#

-My personal understanding aligns with the author's.
+My personal understanding is the same as the author's.

-When does Golang garbage collection perform STW (Stop the World)?
+When does Golang garbage collection perform STW (Stop the World)?#

 Go: How Does the Garbage Collector Mark the Memory? - Medium

 To tackle that potential issue, an algorithm of write barrier is implemented and will allow Go to track any pointer changes.
-The only condition to enable write barriers is to stop the program for a short time, also called "Stop the World".
+The only condition to enable write barriers is to stop the program for a short time, also called "Stop the World":

 image